Oleg Mavromati: Biography

-In 2000 Mavromatti left Russia and since then he has been living and working in Bulgaria and the US.
+In 2000, Mavromatti left Russia and since then he has been living and working in Bulgaria and the United States.

-On-line Show - a public execution performance "Ally/ Foe”
+Public execution performance "Ally/ Foe”

-During the Summer of 2010 Mavromatti had re-applied for Russian passport at the Russian consulate in Bulgaria.
-Mavromatti was informed that because in Russia he is being under Federal investigation under the Article 282, for his performance "Do not believe your eyes", his passport cannot be extended.
+During the summer of 2010, Mavromatti had re-applied for a Russian passport at the Russian consulate in Bulgaria.
+Mavromatti was informed that because in Russia, he is under Federal investigation under the Article 282 of the Russian criminal code, for his performance "Do not believe your eyes", his passport cannot be extended.

-Realizing that the return to Russia will automatically be followed by trial and definite conviction, Oleg Mavromatti, decided to carry an on-line show (public punishment) under the working title "Ally/ Foe”.
-Some type of an electric chair will be connected to the Internet via the computer.
-The vote will go on line.
+Realizing that the return to Russia will automatically be followed by trial and certain conviction, Oleg Mavromatti decided to perform his show online under the working title "Ally/ Foe”.

+A specially modified electric chair will be connected to the Internet via a computer.
+As a form of performance art, viewers will be given the ability to vote online and decide whether or not Mavromatti should be electrocuted.
 If the votes “against” Mavromatti will prevail over the number of votes "for" him, the computer will generate the signal, which will launch an electric discharge to Mavromatti's body.
-He will be physically punished by the ones who want his conviction.
+Thus, he will be physically punished by the ones who want him to be convicted and imprisoned back home.